 Benefit Fact Sheet

-Army National Guard Service member on federal active duty are eligible to apply for FLTCIP with full underwriting.
-Abbreviated underwriting, which asks fewer health questions, is available to Army National Guard Service member on federal active duty who are within 60 days of becoming eligible for the FLTCIP.
+Army National Guard uniformed service member on federal active duty are eligible to apply for FLTCIP with full underwriting.
+Abbreviated underwriting, which asks fewer health questions, is available to Army National Guard uniformed service member on federal active duty who are within 60 days of becoming eligible for the FLTCIP.
 The following Family members are also eligible to apply, even if you don’t:

 Long Term Care: Long term care is care that you need if you can no longer perform everyday tasks (activities of daily living) such as bathing or dressing by yourself due to a chronic illness, injury, disability, or the aging process.
 Long term care includes the supervision you might need due to a severe cognitive impairment (such as Alzheimer’s disease).

 Long term care is not intended to cure you.
 You may need chronic care for the rest of your life.
 This care can span years and can be expensive depending on the type of care you need and location where that care is received.
 Long term care insurance is one way of helping to pay for these expenses.